Drumcondra Church: History

 The church contains a memorial to parishioners who fought in the Great War.

 Drumcondra National School, on Church Avenue, is under the patronage of the Church of Ireland and the Rector would visit and minister there.
 Drumcondra National School was opened in 1906 by Rector Lewis-Crosby, originally in a prefab on the grounds of the Church, it moved to its current location in 1907.
 The school underwent a major rejuvenations in 2014, when the school moved temporarily to Childvision, in the grounds of St. Joseph's, and was reopened and re-dedicated in 2015 by the Archbishop of Dublin and former pupil Archbishop of Armagh Rev. Dr. Richard Clarke.

+Bishop Charles Tyndall served as Rector of Rector of Drumcondra with North Strand and Bishop Robert Warke, served as Rector of Drumcondra with North Strand and St Barnabas (1967–1971).
 Rev. Canon Roy Byrne was Rector from 2007 until 2016, and was succeeded by present Rector Garth Bunting.

 Notable burials

 Notable people buried in the churchyard include: